Berkeley-CS61B/skeleton-sp16/lab2b/spec/lab2b.md

 2. Find and choose your 3-letter repo/directory then press the ok button.
 Don't worry if yours doesn't have all the assignments; yours will look like this by the end of the course!
 From here on out, you should be able to simply select next for every screen but to be safe in the face of shenanigans, more screenshots follow.

-<p class="redtext">If you get to a point where you see a message that says No SDK specified, stop at step 8!</p>
+If you get to a point where you see a message that says No SDK specified, stop at step 8!

 	![IntelliJ Select Folder](img/select_folder.png)